Becoming a cat sitter – what you need to know

-The amount you can earn as a cat carer depends on the level of cat sitting service you provide.
-Most cat sitters charge £10 to £15 for a once-daily drop-in at home service.
-A twice-daily drop-in cat sitting service costs £15 to £25.
-Cat sitters usually charge £15 to £50 for overnight cat sitting stays.
+The amount you can earn as a cat sitter depends on the level of cat sitting service you provide.
+Most cat sitters charge $10 to $15 for a once-daily drop-in at home service.
+A twice-daily drop-in cat sitting service costs $15 to $25.
+Cat sitters usually charge $15 to $50 for overnight cat sitting stays.
 You can look after more than one household of cats at a time if they only need drop-in sitting visits.
 Many cat sitters also charge a little extra for additional services such as watering the plants.
 More expensive cat sitters tend to be the ones with more experience and who can administer medication.

 Is being a cat sitter worth it?

 Cat sitting is incredibly rewarding.
 It is absolutely worth being a cat sitter, and not just for the extra money.
 It’s also a fantastic way to meet new cats and be part of a cat-loving community.
 In addition, forming a bond with a cat client and getting to know their owners bring cat sitters huge amounts of satisfaction and joy.
 Cat in a Flat offers the opportunity to book a local cat sitter, so it connects people with cat lovers near them.
 The extra income is a great bonus, but most pet sitters do it for the love of cats.

 How do I start my own pet sitting business?